Covenants

 Donald Miller has a very simple and beautiful description of the hero’s journey - a hero has a problem, meets a mentor with a plan, who calls the hero to action and helps the hero avoid failure and achieve success.

-Abram is our hero, and in the 12th chapter of Genesis is called to adventure, the mission God has for him.
+Abram is our hero, and in the 12th chapter of Genesis, he is called to a godly adventure, the mission God has for him.
 God has the promise of land, fame, and a nation for him if he accepts the call and goes on this journey with God.
 Along the way, he will face enemies, meet allies, and be tested as he proves himself righteous.
 And in the end, the whole earth will find blessing through him.
-Of course, the God who is creator of all, including the best stories, knows how to tell a story that gives us an amazing hero to emulate.
+Of course, the God who is creator of all, including the best stories, knows how to tell a story that gives us an amazing hero to emulate and follow.

 And so, with the story of Abram, we shall consider simply some of the many episodes of his life, for his life reveals the pattern of salvation to be found throughout the scriptures and across the covenants, seeing how what we experience in Jesus was foretold in Genesis.

-And those who believe like Abram will see life in God’s holy name, the holy name by whom the world is saved, and blessed, and loved.
-That name is Jesus.
+And, for those who believe like Abram, we will see life in God’s holy name, the holy name by whom the world is saved, and blessed, and loved.
+And that name is Jesus.

 “And Melchizedek king of Salem brought out bread and wine; he was priest of God Most High.
 And he blessed him…”